CiscoSecurity/tr-05-serverless-cyberprotect/README.md

 ## CTIM Mapping Specifics

-Each response from the AbuseIPDB API for the supported observables generates the following CTIM entities:
+Each response from the Threatscore Cyberprotect API for the supported observables generates the following CTIM entities:

 - `Verdict` is based on `.scores[]`